The Undergraduate Program in Studio Art

 - At least a final 3.5 GPA in courses that count toward the major in art.

 The minor in art requires 18 credit hours of course work, including the following:

-HART 111 (History of Western Art: Renaissance to Modern), ARTS 102 (Drawing and Composition I), and four other ARTS courses, with at least one at the 200 level.
+- ARTS 1102 (Drawing and Composition I); and four other ARTS courses, with at least one at the 2000-or-higher level.

 Please refer to the official catalog for prerequisites and more information.

 Art Studio (ARTS)

 Processes, fundamental elements, and principles of art.
 Drawing, painting, printmaking, sculpture, photography, installation, and time-based art.
 (HCA)

 Introduction to drawing: visual problems related to observation, idea formation, composition, media, and various forms of expression.
 Figure and landscape may be included.
 FALL, SPRING.
 (HCA)

 1600.
 Printmaking I: Relief and Intaglio.

 Introduction to printmaking media, including relief and etchings.
 Traditional and experimental approaches.
 Prerequisite: 1102.
 FALL.
 (HCA)